aldefouw/redcap_calc_value_differences/README.md

 ##THIS_REPOSITORY_FOLDER##/library/redcap_versions/
 ```

-For REDCap 7.1.2, the file is called redcap_712.rb and the class that is instantiated is Redcap712.
+For **REDCap 7.1.2**, the file is called **redcap_712.rb** and the class that is instantiated is **Redcap712**.

-To add compatibility for a different version, you'll need to create a file respective to the desired version and adjust the methods to parse the table data correctly.
+**To add compatibility for a different version, you'll need to create a file respective to the desired version and adjust the methods to parse the table data correctly.**  (For instance, for version **7.2.0**, you'd create a module called **Redcap720** and put it inside a file called **redcap_720.rb.**)

+Depending upon the changes that happened in the version you're on versus 7.1.2, there might not be any code changes necessary at all.
+You might be able to drop the code inside the Redcap712 module into your version's module.
+It all depends on whether the tables within the **Record Status Dashboard** and **Define Events** page changed at all versus the 7.1.2 version that this script comes bundled with.

+I will add additional parsers for additoinal versions of REDCap as I move our institution's REDCap version forward.

-Depending upon the version, it might be the case that no changes are necessary.
-If you are interested in helping with other versions, please contact aldefouw@medicine.wisc.edu or submit a pull request.
+If you are interested in creating a parser for a particular version of REDCap that you're on, please contact aldefouw@medicine.wisc.edu or submit a pull request.

 # Example Usage